 We spend the day in Sibiu, a Transylvanian town founded by medieval German migrants.
 Its oldest street dates from the 12th-century migration of Flemings, Frankonians and Saxons to Transylvania.
 Sibiu’s houses are prettily coloured with steep roofs punctured by quaint openings that look like half-closed eyes; these vents were used to air goods stored in their attics.
 Sibiu is also the home of ASTRA (Asociatia Transilvenene de Arta si Literatura), a society founded in 1861 to encourage Romanians in Transylvania to appreciate and explore their own culture.
 ASTRA founded important museums and many of the region’s greatest writers were members.

 We visit the fine city square, beautifully restored when Sibiu became ‘Capital of European Culture’ for 2007; Forbes lists Sibiu as the 8th-most idyllic place in the world to live.
 At one end is the medieval council tower, which was both a centre for urban life and a symbol of the city’s pride and independence.
-The Evangelical Church is a fine late Gothic monument, with a magnificent wall painting that survived the conversion of the church from Catholic to Lutheran.

 - Fortified church of Biertan